djalbat/easy-navigation/README.md

 ```
 Note that as well as the `grid-arae` property the navigation's visibility is toggled as the screen width changes.

-Before looking at the accordion, note that you may also wish to override the default `AccordionArticle` class in order to set the appropriate whitespace around the articles:
+Before looking at the accordion, note that you may also wish to create an `Article` class in order to set the appropriate whitespace around the articles:

 ```
-import { AccordionArticle } from "easy-navigation";
+import { Element } from "easy";

+class Article extends Element {
+  static tagName = "article";
+}

-export default withStyle(AccordionArticle)`
+export default withStyle(Article)`

   padding: 2rem;